-Money laundering and terrorist financing (ML/TF) risks businesses face constantly change.
-You need to undertake and maintain a robust ML/TF risk assessment and conduct reviews of new and emerging risks to mitigate and manage these risks effectively.
-Failure to do so could lead to multiple breaches of anti-money laundering and counter-terrorist financing (AML/CTF) compliance and risk management.
+The business risks associated with money laundering and terrorist financing (ML/TF) are constantly changing.
+You need to undertake and maintain a robust ML/TF risk assessment and conduct reviews of new and emerging risks to mitigate and manage them effectively.
+Failure to do so could lead to multiple breaches of anti-money laundering and counter-terrorist financing (AML/CTF) compliance and business risk management.

 Figure: Overview of the ML/TF Assessment Process